Abdelrahman26/Semantic-Segmentation-For-The-Road/README.md

 * The IoU metric measures the number of pixels common between the target and prediction masks divided by the total number of pixels present across both masks

+## Results
+After Training of 240 epochs and using IoU score to evaluate, we finally have achieved accuracy higher than 98%